isomerpages/govtech-gobusiness-main/_faqs/most-popular-faq.md

     content: |
       The [E-Adviser for Business Structure](https://eadviser.g2b.sg/businessstructure){:target="_blank"} will help you identify which business structure(s) is most suitable, based on your business preferences and long-term needs.
 Alternatively, you can refer to our [Business Structure Comparison Table](/images/start/Types of Business Entities in Singapore.pdf){:target="_blank"}.

-  - title: I am not sure how to use the E-Adviser for Start a Business.
+  - title: I am not sure how to use the E-Adviser for Starting a Business.
 How do I begin?
     content: |
       You can use our easy [step-by-step guide](https://eadviser.g2b.sg/startabusiness){:target="_blank"}.
 If you have further questions, you may contact our helpdesk for assistance [here](/contact-us/).